-The fallout since the Weinstein scandal first rocked Hollywood
+The year since the Weinstein scandal first rocked Hollywood

 The Los Angeles Police Department opens an investigation into an alleged 2013 sexual assault involving Weinstein and an accuser who asked to remain anonymous.

-Law enforcement in London and New York are also investigating alleged sex crimes by Weinstein.
+Law enforcement in London and New York also investigate alleged sex crimes by Weinstein.

 October 25